Hadjab95/My-Project/README.md

 This project is developed using the Django web framework, renowned for its robustness, scalability, and adherence to the Model-View-Controller (MVC) architectural pattern.
 Django simplifies the development process by providing a high-level, Pythonic approach, incorporating features such as an ORM for database interactions, built-in authentication, and a templating engine for dynamic content rendering.
 Leveraging Django's comprehensive toolkit, our e-commerce platform will ensure a secure, efficient, and maintainable solution for online retail.

 # Table of Contents
-Installation Instructions
-Usage Instructions
-Features
-Core Features
+* Features
-Admin and Management Features
+* Admin and Management Features
-Security and User Trust Features
+* Advanced Features
+* Installation Instructions
+* Usage Instructions
-Support
+* Support

-Features
+# Features
-Core Features
+# Core Features
 1.User Accounts:User registration and login.User profiles with order history.
 Password reset functionality.

 2.Product Management:Add, edit, and delete products.Assign categories and tags to products.
 Manage product attributes (size, color, etc.).